OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 ## Contributions

-Contributing to the Open Liberty guides is simple.
-All you need to do is create your own branch to include your contribution(s).
-If you want to make updates to existing guides, create a new branch and open a pull request to the `qa` (quality assurance) branch.
+Contributing to an Open Liberty guide is simple.
+All you need to do is create your own branch to include your contribution and open a pull request to the `qa` (quality assurance) branch.

 ### Text or Content Contributions